spmallick/learnopencv/Face Blurring and Deblurring/README.md

 ## **GOAL:**

-In this project we will play with an image to detect the faces and then we will apply the blurr effect on some part of that image.
+In this project we will play with an image to detect the faces and then we will apply the blur effect on some part of that image.
 And then we will also learn how to deblur the face.
 This project will be done with the help of some libraries like keras, tensorflow, opencv, matplotlib, numpy, scikit-image, mtcnn using Python programming.

 **DATASET:**

-We will be using image of our choice.
+We will be using image of our choice to blur or deblur as this is the most common case scenerio.

+---

 **LIBRARIES NEEDED:**
 - Tensorflow